jiangqii/hs-icons/README.md

 ![Kara](PNG/Set_Kara.png?raw=true "One Night at Karazhan")

 ## Contents
-**Sets**: Classic, The Curse of Naxxramas, Goblins vs Gnomes, Black Rock Mountain, The Grand Tournament, The League of Explorers, Whispers of the Old Gods, One Night in Karazhan
+**Sets**: Classic, The Curse of Naxxramas, Goblins vs Gnomes, Black Rock Mountain, The Grand Tournament, The League of Explorers, Whispers of the Old Gods, One Night in Karazhan, Mean Streets of Gadgetzan

 **Game Modes**: Wild, Standard: Kraken